thejaminator/conditionme/readme.md

 3. We'll just use whatever existing positional encoding from the existing language model.

 What we do is:
-1. We reserve the first token to encode the target reward.
+1. We reserve the first token to encode the scalar target reward.
-2. We learn a linear layer to map a scalar reward to a vector of the same size as the hidden state of the first token.
+2. We learn a linear layer to map the scalar reward to a vector of the same size as the hidden state of the first token.
 This is a the same thing that happens in the decision transformer implementation.
 3. We'll offset / modify our attention masks, position_ids, and labels to account for this.
 3. We finetune our model autoregressively, just that we'll specify the target reward along with our inputs.